apache/tvm/docs/dev/virtual_machine.rst

 Object Representation
 ~~~~~~~~~~~~~~~~~~~~~
 We use a simple object representation that uses shared pointers and tagging.
-There is a huge space of object representations we can trade off here, but we
+There is a huge space of possible object representations trade-offs, but we
-believe micro-optimizing this code has little to no-effect on the end-to-end performance.
+believe micro-optimizing this code has little to no effect on the end-to-end performance.

 ::